David Frum: Activities after leaving the White House

 On October 11, 2007, Frum announced on his blog that he was joining Rudolph Giuliani's presidential campaign as a senior foreign policy adviser.

 Frum was a contributing editor and online blogger for the National Review until November 16, 2008.
 Frum announced to readers of his blog that he would be starting a new political website, NewMajority.com, describing it as "a group blog, featuring many different voices.
 Not all of them... conservatives or Republicans."
 He hoped the site would "create an online community that will be exciting and appealing to younger readers, a generation often repelled by today's mainstream conservatism."

 The website was launched on January 19, 2009.
 On October 31, 2009, its title was changed to FrumForum, to avoid confusion with other political organizations that used "New Majority" in their names.
 In 2012, the site was merged into The Daily Beast, where his blog continued.
 Citing personal reasons shortly after the deaths of his father and his father-in-law, Frum suspended his blog on June 3, 2013, but resumed writing for The Daily Beast in September 2013.

 Frum joined The Atlantic as a senior editor in March 2014.
-During the 2014 Israel–Gaza conflict, Frum issued a series of tweets in which he incorrectly characterized a photograph of two blood-covered Palestinian youths bringing their father's body to a hospital in Khan Younis as appearing "fake".
-However, the man had been killed in an Israeli airstrike.
+During the 2014 Israel–Gaza conflict, Frum issued a series of tweets in which he incorrectly characterized a photograph of two blood-covered Palestinian youths bringing their father's body to a hospital in Khan Younis as being "fake".
+However, the man had been killed by an Israeli airstrike.
 Frum backtracked from his accusation, and apologized to New York Times photographer Sergey Ponomarev, after extensive debunking by Michael Shaw, but justified his "skepticism", describing other "Pallywood" claims.
 Frum was criticized by Washington Post media writer Erik Wemple and by fellow correspondent for The Atlantic, James Fallows, who called Frum's tweets "a major journalistic error".

-On November 2, 2016, he announced that he had voted for Hillary Clinton for president.
+On November 2, 2016, he announced that he had voted for Hillary Clinton for U.S. president.
 The announcement garnered international coverage.

-On November 6, 2024, Frum announced that he had left the Republican Party following Donald Trump's victory in the 2024 United States presidential election.
+On November 6, 2024, Frum announced that he had left the Republican Party following Donald Trump's victory in the 2024 U.S. presidential election.